 Why is Phentermine a controlled substance?

-Phentermine is a Schedule IV controlled substance.
-A dose of qsymia may cause dependence comparable to alprazolam (Xanax), clonazepam (Klonopin), and diazepam (Valium).
+Phentermine is a controlled substance because a dose of qsymia may cause dependence comparable to alprazolam (Xanax), clonazepam (Klonopin), and diazepam (Valium).

 Does phentermine show on a drug test?

 Phentermine is similar to amphetamines.
 Using phentermine may lead to a false-positive urine test for amphetamines.